hotspoons/home-lab/README.md

 If this runs correctly, you will have a fully functional Kubernetes cluster with kube-vip cloud provider (ingress) and valid SSL certificates from LetsEncrypt, and even DNS via a Pi-hole!

-Example settings are in `terraform/terraform.tfvars.example` `# VM setup` section - copy this file to `terraform/terraform.tfvars` and provide your own values as detailed below.
-Or as in the `tl;dr` section, export environment variables with the prefix `TF_VAR_` which will override your `terraform.tfvars` values.
+Example settings are in [terraform/terraform.tfvars.example](terraform/terraform.tfvars.example) - copy this file to `terraform/terraform.tfvars` and provide your own values as detailed below.
+Or as in the [tl;dr](#tl-dr) section, export environment variables with the prefix `TF_VAR_` which will override your `terraform.tfvars` values.

 ## tl;dr